Marengo, Illinois: Carl Lundgren

 Chicago Cubs player Carl Lundgren was born in Marengo in on February 16, 1880.
-In the early 1900s, he played for the Zion Lutheran Church’s Athletic Field, then known as Shurtleff Flats or, more formally, the Athletic Association Park.
+In the early 1900s, he played for the Zion Lutheran Church's Athletic Field, then known as Shurtleff Flats or, more formally, the Athletic Association Park.
 He went on to play for the Cubs from 1902 to 1909.
 During that time, the Cubs won the 1906 National League pennant, and back-to-back World Series Championships in 1907 and 1908.
 He then began a second successful career, coaching at Princeton University, University of Michigan at Ann Arbor, and then his alma mater, the University of Illinois at the Urbana-Champaign Campus where Lundgren Hall is named in his honor.

 Carl died unexpectedly from a heart attack on August 21, 1934, at his Marengo childhood home, 614 W. Grant Highway.
 Lundgren was buried in the Marengo city cemetery.

-A plaque was erected in Carl’s honor at Zion Lutheran Church’s athletic field by the Marengo Historical Society in October 2008.
+A plaque was erected in Carl's honor at Zion Lutheran Church's athletic field by the Marengo Historical Society in October 2008.

 1950–2000

 In the post World War Two years, Marengo continued to be a rural farming community, with some industry.
-By the 2000’s, however much of the industry had left while the farming remained.
+By the 2000s, however much of the industry had left while the farming remained.

 2000–present

 In the modern times Marengo continues to grow, albeit slowly, while still retaining its rustic charm.
 It continues to have a farming economy, and an industrial one in the form of Mitsubishi Logisnext Americas and other local manufacturing companies.
 One of its biggest attractions are the gun stores, which attract individuals from Chicago and elsewhere to come purchase firearms.
-It also has many conservation areas that attract tourists and serve to protect the area’s local fauna and wildlife.
+It also has many conservation areas that attract tourists and serve to protect the area's local fauna and wildlife.